 2019 Honda Civic Lug Nut Torque & Bolt Specs

-The 2019 Honda Civic lug nut torque is 80 ft-lbs, tightened with a 19mm socket on M12x1.5 studs.
+The 2019 Honda Civic lug nut torque is 80 ft-lbs (108 Nm), tightened with a 19mm socket on M12x1.5 studs.
 Torque in a star pattern in two passes (snug, then final), and re-check after the first 50–100 miles of driving.
 Use a calibrated torque wrench — not an impact gun — for the final pass.

 This page is the OEM-referenced fastener summary for the 2019 Honda Civic.
 Use it before any maintenance or repair job where torque values matter — brake work, wheel changes, suspension service, engine teardowns, or oil changes.
 Specs are pulled from manufacturer service literature, cross-checked against community data, and updated as new chassis variants become available.